An algebraic approach to gravitational quantum mechanics: Summary

 \section{Summary}

 In this paper we have presented an algebraic approach to gravitational quantum mechanics being based on a deformed Heisenberg algebra resulting in a generalized uncertainty principle.
 The GUP introduces a minimal length $\lambda$ being directly related to the deformation parameter $\beta=\lambda^2$, and has severe effects on the associated quantum models.
-For the investigation of such deformed quantum mechanical models, we were inspired by the non-Newtownian or $g$ calculus and introduced a GUP calculus well adopted to the underlying structure.
-This is an essential ingredient to obtain exact solutions for several models in gravitational quantum mechanics.
+For the investigation of such deformed quantum mechanical models, we studied some properties of the GUP derivative introduced in section 3.
+Our findings are essential ingredients to obtain exact solutions for several models in gravitational quantum mechanics.

-The plane-wave solutions where shown to be characterised by the so-called GUP exponential function which allowed a superposition to form a Gaussian wave packet.
+The plane-wave solutions{\red were} shown to be characterised by the so-called GUP exponential function which allowed a superposition to form a Gaussian wave packet.
 It appears that details of such wave packets are lost when decomposing them into their plane wave components.
 However, such details are shown to be exponentially small and hence, can be ignored when looking into effects being of the order of $\beta$.
 This has let us to introduce the GUP Fourier transformation, which is an approximation of the standard Fourier transformation.
 This enabled us to look into the time evolution of a Gaussian wave packet, which was analysed to first order in $\beta=\lambda^2$.
 The corresponding uncertainty relation has been present explicitly to second order in time.

-We further investigated several models where the GUP particle interacts with an external potential, for which we could solve exactly the corresponding eigenvalue problem with the help of the GUP calculus.
-For the particle enclosed in a box it turned out that the corresponding energy eigenfunction are identical in form with those of the undeformed case.
+We further investigated several models where the GUP particle interacts with an external potential, for which we could solve exactly the corresponding eigenvalue problem with the help of the GUP exponential.
+For the particle enclosed in a box it turned out that the corresponding energy eigenfunctions are identical in form with those of the undeformed case.
 The effect of a minimal length only shows up in the corresponding spectrum which consists of a finite number of eigenvalues only.
 This is clearly due to the effect of a minimal length as for a box of size $L<2\lambda$ no energy eigenstates exist at all as they would require an infinite amount of energy.